bitcraft/pyscroll/README.md

 Example Use with pytmx
 ======================

-pyscroll and pytmx can load your maps from Tiled and use your PyGame Sprites.
+pyscroll and pytmx can load your maps from Tiled and use your pygame sprites.
 The following is a very basic way to load a map onto the screen.

 ```python